edwardsintegratedomics/DemoCode/SavioStuff/InstallationAdventures.md

 2. Run in command line mode
     Perhaps obviously, the cluster doesn't have a graphical user interface.
 No point-and-click or dragging things around - everything needs to go in and out via command line.
 3. Install without root/sudo/su privileges
     Root users are the gods of the cluster, with absolute power.
 They're kinda like operating in "admin" mode on Windows computers, which means that you can do a lot of damage even accidentally.
 In theory, you could delete the entire cluster.
 Don't email the Savio people and ask for root privileges, or ask why you can't be a superuser even for a little bit.
-They're probably going to turn you down.
+They're going to turn you down.
+As Einstein once said, "Superusers don't play dice".
+Or something like that.
     Often, StackOverflow will recommend that you just hop into superuser mode - that's not an option here, but I'll detail a few workarounds below.
 4. Fit onto your storage space
     Again, perhaps obvious, but each user only has 10GB of space on the cluster, and groups only a bit more.
 That might sound like a lot, but wouldn't you rather be able to store data in that space?
 5. Be complied by a normal compiler, like GCC or Intel